 Pamplona — called "Iruña" in the Basque language — feels at once affluent and claustrophobic, with both sleek infrastructure and warren of narrow lanes, and fascinating as well, thanks to its odd traditions, rich history, and ties to Hemingway.
-Of course, Pamplona is best known as the host of one of Spain's (and Europe's) most famous festivals: the Running of the Bulls (held in conjunction with the Fiesta de San Fermín, July 6–14).
+Of course, Pamplona is best known as the host of one of Spain's (and Europe's) most famous festivals: the Running of the Bulls (held in conjunction with the Fiesta de San Fermín in July).
 But there's more to this town than bulls — and visiting at other times is preferable to the crowds and 24/7 party atmosphere that seize Pamplona during the festival.
-Contrary to the chaotic or even backward image that its famous festival might suggest, you're likely to find Pamplona welcoming, sane, and enjoyable.
+Contrary to the chaotic or even backward image that its famous festival might suggest, Pamplona generally feels welcoming, sane, and enjoyable.